 For the purposes of this policy "Relationships and sex education" is defined as teaching pupils about healthy, respectful relationships, focusing on family and friendships, in all contexts, including online.
-The school does not teach about sexual reproduction due to the age range that we teach as a First School.
+The school does not teach about sex due to the age range with which we teach.